South Korea at the AFC Asian Cup: 2007 (Indonesia, Malaysia, Thailand and Vietnam)

-After excluding three Premier League players (Park Ji-sung, Lee Young-pyo and Seol Ki-hyeon) due to their injuries, South Korea had difficulty again in the Asian Cup.
-Furthermore, some players including the captain Lee Woon-jae were criticised by fans for visiting a hostess bar in the middle of the group stage.
-South Korea's outfield players made only three goals during the competition.
-However, Lee led his team to third place by keeping four clean sheets and winning two penalty shoot-outs.
+After excluding three Premier League players (Park Ji-sung, Lee Young-pyo and Seol Ki-hyeon) due to their injuries, South Korea had difficulty again at the Asian Cup.
+Furthermore, some players including captain Lee Woon-jae were criticised by fans for visiting a hostess bar in the middle of the group stage.
+South Korea's outfield players made only three goals until the end of the competition.
+During their lack of offensive capability, Lee, the captain and goalkeeper, led his team to a third-place finish by keeping four clean sheets and winning two penalty shoot-outs.